 Head to the incredible Sumburgh Head Lighthouse and nature reserve – an amazing spot to sit and watch puffins whilst the sun sets.
 Enjoy a visit to this world class attraction that will leave you inspired and itching to learn more, with history, natural heritage and more around every corner.
-Perched on a magnificent cliff top, Sumburgh offers a fantastic coastal day out for the whole family to enjoy, with an engaging and interactive experience, giving you the chance to learn all about Shetland and the Sumburgh area.
+Perched on a magnificent cliff top, Sumburgh offers a fantastic coastal day out for the whole family to enjoy with an engaging and interactive experience, giving you the chance to learn all about Shetland and the Sumburgh area.

 10. Brough of Birsay, Orkney

-Head out to this special tidal island off the north west coast of Orkney which features fascinating Norse, Pictish and medieval remain to explore.
+Head out to this special tidal island off the north west coast of Orkney which features fascinating Norse, Pictish and medieval remains to explore.
 The Brough of Birsay boasts an immensely scenic location.
-While you’re here, look for the replica of a Pictish symbol stone, delve into the peaceful life of the Norse settlers by exploring the remains of their village, marvel at the church of St Peter, and view some important early sculptures and interesting Norse artefacts in the small visitor centre on the island.
+While you’re here, look for the replica of a Pictish symbol stone, delve into the peaceful life of the Norse settlers by exploring the remains of their village, marvel at the church of St Peter and view some important early sculptures and interesting Norse artefacts in the small visitor centre on the island.
 Make sure you take the short stroll to the lighthouse on the island, which is perched above dramatic cliffs and the powerful Atlantic Ocean, and keep an eye out for puffins nesting in spring.

 11. Arbroath Beach, Angus

 Tuck into golden fish and chips fresh from the harbour on equally golden sands at Arbroath Beach.
 A picturesque spot in Angus, it’s the perfect place to relax by the sea, build sandcastles and it even has its own designated swimming area, so you can dip your toes in the water, if it’s warm enough.
-Enjoy a cliff top walk above the beach which boasts magnificent coastal views and is also a great vantage point for spotting a variety of seabirds – which ones will you spot?
-Let the kids explore the play area and rock pools then afterwards, head to nearby Kerr’s Miniature Railway – the oldest miniature railway in Scotland.
+Enjoy a cliff top walk above the beach which boasts magnificent coastal views and is also a great vantage point for spotting a variety of seabirds – which ones will you see?
+Let the kids explore the play area and rock pools then, afterwards, head to nearby Kerr’s Miniature Railway – the oldest miniature railway in Scotland.

 12. Lunderston Bay, Gourock

 Part of the Clyde Muirshiel Regional Park, Lunderston Bay is the closest sandy beach to Glasgow and is a must-visit if you fancy fishing in rock pools.
-A popular beauty spot with its coastal walks and magnificent views of the Cowal Peninsula, take a leisurely stroll around the area, wander along the rocky beach and marvel at the beautiful sunset, let the kids run around in the play area, or tuck into some local produce.
+A popular beauty spot with its coastal walks and magnificent views of the Cowal Peninsula, take a leisurely stroll around the area, wander along the rocky beach and marvel at the beautiful sunset.
+You can let the kids run around in the play area, or tuck into some local produce.